Roman Staněk: Karting

 Staněk began karting internationally in 2014, competing in the 60 MINI category until 2016.
 The following year he moved up to OK Junior, and in 2018 he took part in the Karting World Championship in the OK category.

 Lower formula championships

 Staněk made his single-seater debut in early 2019 at the last round of the Formula 4 UAE Championship, as a guest driver for Dragon Racing.

+He was named as a development driver for the Sauber Junior Team in 2019.

-For the main season he combined the ADAC Formula 4 and Italian F4 championships, driving for the Sauber-backed US Racing-CHRS team in both.
+For the main season, Stanĕk combined the ADAC Formula 4 and Italian F4 championships, driving for the Sauber-backed US Racing-CHRS team in both.
 Eventually racking up three race wins and nine podiums across the two series, he was especially successful in the former, where he finished 4th in the standings and won the rookies' championship ahead of Mercedes junior Paul Aron.
 He starred at the opening round in Oschersleben, getting a 2nd place and a commanding race 3 win which saw him take the lead of the championship.
 His other two victories of the season came in the ADAC F4 Nürburgring and Italian F4 Imola rounds.